By Roy Burner - Minister of the Gospel

 Prospers times often brings neglect towards the God of creation.
 Abraham Lincoln stated: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power as no other nation has ever grown.
 But we have forgotten God!

 There is an endeavor to "Make America Great Again" but it will never be truly great as long as there is the killing of the unborn; the open flaunting of homosexuality, same-sex marriage, transgender movement which questions one's God-given identity, and other ungodly ways condemned in God's Word!
-Again the words of the prophet Haggai: Thus saith the Lord, Consider your ways (Haggai 1:7).

 A man of God noted: We are living in a very permissive day when the religious world is tolerant to most any and all kinds of standards and lifestyles.
 This permissiveness and tolerance is the result of a self-willed and carnal minded society.
-He realized that consumption on the rise was taking place and needed to be addressed.
+This man realized that consumption on the rise was taking place and needed to be addressed.

 A Sunday school commentary noted: The Pentecostal movement is now being tempted to pursue social status rather than sanctification, financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of God's Spirit.